 In the traditional 401(k) plan, employees elect to defer a percentage of their income on a pre-tax basis.
 Those contributions then grow tax-deferred until retirement.

-In 2020, employee-participants under age 50 may defer up to $19,500 per year.
-Employees over age 50 may defer an additional $6,500 in 2019, called a catch-up contribution.
-The maximum combined annual total contribution for both employees and employers in 2019 is $57,000, which excludes the catch-up contribution.
+In 2021, employee-participants under age 50 may defer up to $19,500 per year.
+Employees over age 50 may defer an additional $6,500, called a catch-up contribution.
+The maximum combined annual total contribution for both employees and employers in 2020 is $58,000, which excludes the catch-up contribution.

 The Roth 401(k) is very much like a traditional 401(k) except instead of making before-tax contributions, employees fund a designated Roth account within their 401(k) with after-tax dollars.
 Employees may choose to contribute to either or both types of 401(k) plan; however the annual contribution limits above will apply to aggregate additions made across both accounts.
 Unlike a Roth IRA, which has income limitations excluding high earners from participating, there are no such restrictions on a Roth 401(k).